manfredsteyer/angular-elements-dashboard/blog/angular-elements-shadow-dom.md

 # Content Projection with Slots in Angular Elements (>=7)

-Since Angular 7, we can use ``slots`` to project some markup into an component's template.
+Since Angular 7, we can use ``slots`` to project markup into an component's template.
 These slots have been introduced with Shadow DOM v1 which Angular supports since version 6.1.

-This article shows how to use both, Shadow DOM v1 and slots.
+This article shows how to use both, Shadow DOM v1 and ``slots``.
 For this, it uses a component that shows a diagram:

 ![Sample component](./slots.png)

-The title, as well as the description and the legend on the bottom can be adjusted using slots.
+The title, as well as the description and the legend on the bottom can be adjusted using content projection with ``slots``.
 You can find the [source code in my GitHub repo](https://github.com/manfredsteyer/angular-elements-dashboard/tree/ng7) (branch: ng7):

 » [Source Code (branch: ng7)](https://github.com/manfredsteyer/angular-elements-dashboard/tree/ng7)

 ## Shadow DOM v1

 [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) has always been an central concept for Angular Components.
 By default, Angular emulates this standard which isolates a component's style from other components.
+The idea is that one component's local styles shall not interfere with other components.

 It's also possible to turn it off or to tell Angular to rely on the Browser's implementation which can provide a better isolation than the emulated one.

-However, until Angular 6.1, Angular just supported what's known as Shadow DOM v0.
+However, until Angular 6.1, Angular supported what's known as Shadow DOM v0.
 Meanwhile, browser vendors agreed on the revised Version 1 which will be widely implemented.
-At the time of writing, Chrome, Safari, Firefox and Opera supported it and the Edge-team is currently implementing it.
+At the time of writing, Chrome, Safari, Firefox and Opera already supported it and the Edge-team was currently implementing it.

 To use Shadow DOM v1 in Angular (>= 6.1), just set the ``encapsulation`` property in the ``Component`` decorator to the newly introduced value ``ShadowDom``: